-[0081] As mentioned above, there are a number of possible embodiments of the disclosed power sources and applications for the same.
-For example, embodiments of the thermocouple assembly may be used to form an embodiment of the power source as shown in FIG. 15.
-The TE power source embodiment shown in FIG. 15 may comprise a power source operable, for example, at ambient temperatures.
-Such a TE power source may include an embodiment of the disclosed thermocouple assembly (TE modules), a heat delivery member and a rejection member (e.g., a low-temperature and a high-temperature heat pipe containing for example condensable fluids), and interfacing electronics including annular electronics, and power conditioning compartments.
-The heat delivery member and a rejection member may be coupled to the hot and cold junctions or connections of the TE modules.
-One or both sides of the generator can be heated or cooled by other heat transport methods such as conduction, convection, and/or radiation.
+[0097] Further Example Power Sources and Applications for the Same source operable at, for example, ambient temperatures.
+Such an embodiment of the disclosed TE power source may comprise an embodiment of the disclosed thermocouple assembly (TE modules), a heat delivery member and a heat removal member (in this embodiment specific embodiment, such members may comprise low-temperature and hightemperature heat pipes containing, for example, condensable fluids), and interfacing electronics including annular electronics, and power conditioning compartments.
+The heat pipes may be coupled to hot and cold connections of the TE modules.
+One or both sides of the TE power source can be heated or cooled by other heat transport methods such as conduction, convection, and/or radiation.